 Students may access transportation to these clinics by using Yellow Cab (860-443-4321).
 In order to validate the reimbursement of the cost to the College, students will need to sign a release form at the clinic so that Student Health Services may follow-up on Monday.
 More information on care when we are closed.

 Health Services may also refer students to two local community hospitals: Backus Hospital in Norwich, and Lawrence & Memorial Hospital.

 Student Counseling Services, also located in Warnshuis Health Center, is an accredited service that provides outpatient mental health services to all enrolled College students.
 Services are provided in an effort to promote the emotional and psychological growth and well-being of the students at Connecticut College while enhancing each individual’s ability to learn, to create and to be fully participating members of the College community by utilizing safe, culturally sensitive and inclusive approaches to mental health treatment.
 Available counseling services include:

 - crisis management

 The College employs a full-time director of student wellness who puts particular focus on drug and alcohol education.
 The director is responsible for providing outreach education and assessment in the areas of health and wellness, sexual assault and alcohol and other drugs.
 The office is located in the College Center at Crozier-Williams.

-The Think S.A.F.E.
-Project (Sexual Assault-Free Environment), in the Office of Student Life, is Connecticut College’s on-campus resource for information about sexual misconduct, dating/domestic violence and stalking.
-The office provides violence prevention education, specifically around the Green Dot Bystander Intervention strategy, as well as advocacy and referrals for medical treatment, counseling services, reporting options and academics.
-The Think S.A.F.E.
-Project may be reached at 860- 439-2219 and is available to students for after-hour emergencies
+The Office of Sexual Violence Prevention and Advocacy is Connecticut College’s on-campus resource for information about sexual misconduct, dating/domestic violence, and stalking.
+The office provides violence prevention education, including the Green Dot Bystander Intervention strategy, as well as advocacy and referrals for medical treatment, counseling services, reporting options and academics.
+The Office of Sexual Violence Prevention and Advocacy may be reached at 860-439-2219 and is available to students for after-hour emergencies.